Complete Guide for Using Barbary Plante

 2. Sowing by Transplant or Seed of Forest, Fruit, and Ornamental Trees

-For forest, fruit, and ornamental trees:
+For forest, fruit, timber and ornamental seedlings:

-1. Dosage without hydrating: 2.4 grams per plant.
+1. Dosage (non-hydrated): 2.5 grams per plant

-2. Dosage hydrated: 7.5 grams per plant.
+2. Dosage (hydrated): 122 grams per plant

 2. Product Application: Place the recommended dose of Barbary Plante at the bottom of the hole.